Continuous Uniform Distribution

 Solution:

-The Poisson process applies, with time until 2 Poisson events following a gamma distribution with and .
+The Poisson process applies, with time until 2 Poisson events following a gamma distribution withand .
 Denote by the time in minutes that transpires before 2 calls come.
 The required probability is given by

 Example: Biomedical Study

 In a biomedical study with rats, a dose-response investigation is used to determine the effect of the dose of a toxicant on their survival time.
 The toxicant is one that is frequently discharged into the atmosphere from jet fuel.
-For a certain dose of the toxicant, the study determines that the survival time, in weeks, has a gamma distribution with and .
-What is the probability that a rat survives no longer than 60 weeks?
+For a certain dose of the toxicant, the study determines that the survival time, in weeks, has a gamma distribution with

-The integral above can be solved through the use of the incomplete gamma function, which becomes the cumulative distribution function for the gamma distribution.
+Let the random variablebe the survival time (time to death).
+The required probability is The integral above can be solved through the use of the incomplete gamma function, which becomes the cumulative distribution function for the gamma distribution.
 This function is written as

-If we let , so , we have
+, so , we have which is denoted as

-which is denoted as in the table of the incomplete gamma function.
+in the table of the incomplete gamma function.
 For this problem, the probability that the rat survives no longer than 60 weeks is given by

 Example: Customer Complaints Analysis

-It is known, from previous data, that the length of time in months between customer complaints about a certain product is a gamma distribution with and .
+and .
 Changes were made to tighten quality control requirements.
 Following these changes, 20 months passed before the first complaint.
 Does it appear as if the quality control tightening was effective?
+Solution:

-Let be the time to the first complaint, which, under conditions prior to the changes, followed a gamma distribution with and .
+Letbe the time to the first complaint, which, under conditions prior to the changes, followed a gamma distribution with and .
 The question centers around how rare is, given that and remain at values 2 and 4, respectively.
 In other words, under the prior conditions is a “time to complaint” as large as 20 months reasonable?

-Again, using , we have
+Again, using

-Misplaced &P(X \geq 20) &= 1 - \int_0^5 \frac{ye^{-y}}{\Gamma(2)} dy \\ &= 1 - F(5; 2) \\ &= 1 - 0.96 \\ &= 0.04 \end{aligned}$$ where $F(5; 2) = 0.96$ is found from tables of the incomplete gamma function.
+, we have P(X \geq 20) &= 1 - \int_0^5 \frac{ye^{-y}}{\Gamma(2)} dy \\ &= 1 - F(5; 2) \\ &= 1 - 0.96 \\ &= 0.04 \end{aligned}$$ where $F(5; 2) = 0.96$ is found from tables of the incomplete gamma function.
 As a result, we could conclude that the conditions of the gamma distribution with $\alpha = 2$ and $\beta = 4$ are not supported by the data that an observed time to complaint is as large as 20 months.
 Thus, it is reasonable to conclude that the quality control work was effective.

 Example: Washing Machine Repair

-Based on extensive testing, it is determined that the time in years before a major repair is required for a certain washing machine is characterized by the density function
+Based on extensive testing, it is determined that the time

-Misplaced &\frac{1}{4}e^{-y/4}, & y \geq 0, \\ 0, & \text{elsewhere}. \end{cases}$$ Note that $Y$ is an exponential random variable with $\mu = 4$ years.
+in years before a major repair is required for a certain washing machine is characterized by the density function \frac{1}{4}e^{-y/4}, & y \geq 0, \\ 0, & \text{elsewhere}. \end{cases}$$ Note that $Y$ is an exponential random variable with $\mu = 4$ years.
 The machine is considered a bargain if it is unlikely to require a major repair before the sixth year.
 What is the probability $P(Y > 6)$?
 What is the probability that a major repair is required in the first year? **Solution**: Consider the cumulative distribution function $F(y)$ for the exponential distribution, $$F(y) = \frac{1}{\beta}\int_0^y e^{-t/\beta} dt = 1 - e^{-y/\beta}.$$ Then $$P(Y > 6) = 1 - F(6) = e^{-6/4} = e^{-3/2} = 0.2231.
+P(Y < 1) = 1 - e^{-1/4} = 1 - 0.779 = 0.221.